 When we say research we really mean it.
-This step is often overlooked or is done incorrectly – for example researching only what the business thinks it needs versus what clients and potential customers think they need.
+This step is often overlooked or is done incorrectly – for example, researching only what the business thinks it needs versus what clients and potential customers think they need.

 Marketing research does not mean looking into the best ways to use up a budget that has been allocated for marketing for the year.
-Research does not mean deciding which digital advertising platform one will go with.
+Research does not mean deciding which digital advertising platform or avenue one will go with.
 That is the planning phase – it comes after the research.

 Okay, research is done.
 Good.
 Now, keep it simple.
-There is so much you could do.
+There is only so much you could do.
 Just look at social media – you could tweet and pin and post and like and comment and share and on and on.
 Suddenly lots of busyness is happening but no measurable result.
-Simplicity means picking the highest level, largest impact items to focus on and doing them well.
+Simplicity means picking the highest level, largest impact items to focus on, and doing them well.

 If a bright idea comes along that isn’t planned take a look back at your action plan.
-There is a small chance that you or your marketing person have executed so well on your plan, on all your steps of your digtial marketing action plan, that there is in fact time to test a new bright idea.
+There is a small chance that you or your marketing person have executed so well on your plan, on all your steps of your digital marketing action plan, that there is in fact time to test a new bright idea.
 Typically not.
 But, if there is, go ahead and have fun with it.
 You deserve it.

 Take a look at what is actually happening – is the execution actually taking place?
-I have heard tell that a plan wasn’t getting results only to factually discover that 90% of the plan was not being done – not a complicated plan either.
+I have heard people say a plan wasn’t getting results only to factually discover that 90% of the plan was not being done.
+And it wasn’t a complicated plan either.
 It simply was not being done and the owner was being told it wasn’t working.

 Plans that are working can be abandoned solely because sales didn’t increase.
 Often in this case other marketing problems exist preventing sales from occurring – the leads are coming in but they are being mishandled.
 This is normal – fix the mishandling, continue the marketing and watch the statistics rise.

-Of course there are times it simply didn’t work.
+Of course, there are times it simply didn’t work.
 Recognizing this and changing a tactic while strengthening the areas that did work is vital.
 Chad Lane has a great marketing checklist for seeing what’s working.
 You could simply use that for testing.

 Keep it up!
 Keep doing what is working.

 Change management is a beast.
 The employee (or owner, cough cough) who is so used to doing things the same old way can be a problem that must be addressed.
 The offline and online marketing efforts are rolling but no internal change has taken place.
 Consistency in your marketing means doing the plan across the board – and continuing to do that plan.
-Any good marketing plan contains internal actions too – things the owner and employees must do for success to occur.
+Any good digital marketing plan contains internal actions too – things the owner and employees must do for success to occur.